Rings of Siegel-Jacobi forms of bounded relative index are not finitely generated: Basic definitions

 To see that this is independent of the choices, let $(X_{3},\pi _{3},D'')$ be another toroidal structure above $D$ and let $\widehat P_{3}$ be the strict transform of $P$ in $X_{3}$ and $v_{\widehat P_{3}}$ the corresponding primitive vector.
 Since $r_{D',D''}(v_{\widehat P_{3}})=v_{\widehat P_2}$, from \eqref{eq:17} we obtain

 Thus $\ord_{\iota(\D)}(P)$ does not depend on the choice of $D'$.

-We will use the following terminology. \begin{df} A b-divisor $\D\in \WbDiv(X)$ is called \emph{toroidal with respect to $(X_{1},\pi _{1},D)$} if it belongs to $\iota(\WbDiv(X,D)^{\tor})$.
+We will use the following terminology. \begin{df} A Weil $\R$-b-divisor $\D\in \WbDiv(X)$ is called \emph{toroidal with respect to $(X_{1},\pi _{1},D)$} if it belongs to $\iota(\WbDiv(X,D)^{\tor})$.
 It is called \emph{toroidal} if it is toroidal with respect to some toroidal structure.
-This gives rise to the set of toroidal b-divisors
+This gives rise to the set of toroidal Weil $\R$-b-divisors

-Here the direct limit is taken with respect to the order $(X_{2},\pi _{2},D') \geq (X_{1},\pi _{1},D)$ iff $D'$ is above $D$ and the maps are just the pullback maps of divisors along the unique map of modifications. \end{df} \begin{rmk} By resolution of singularities, every Cartier b-divisor is toroidal with respect to some toroidal structure.
-So, toroidal b-divisors are in between Cartier and Weil b-divisors. \end{rmk} \begin{df} A Cartier b-divisor is called \emph{nef} if it is nef in any modification of $X$ where it is determined, and a Weil divisor is called nef if it belongs to the closure (with respect to the weak topology) of the space of nef Cartier b-divisors. \end{df} The following is a recent result by Dang and Favre: \begin{thm}[{\cite[Theorem A]{Da-Fa20}}] Any nef b-divisor is the limit of a decreasing sequence of nef Cartier b-divisors. \end{thm} \begin{rmk} If moreover the nef b-divisor is toroidal then by \cite[Lemma 5.9]{BoteroBurgos} the sequence can be taken to consist of toroidal nef Cartier divisors (with respect to the same toroidal structure). \end{rmk} \begin{rmk} Using any approximating decreasing sequence of nef Cartier b-divisors, each nef b-divisor $\D$ on $X$ has a well-defined degree $\D^n$ in $\R_{\ge 0}$; see \cite[Theorem~3.2]{Da-Fa20}. \end{rmk}
+Here the direct limit is taken with respect to the order $(X_{2},\pi _{2},D') \geq (X_{1},\pi _{1},D)$ iff $D'$ is above $D$ and the maps are just the pullback maps of divisors along the unique modification maps. \end{df} \begin{rmk} Using resolution of singularities, one can see that every Cartier $\R$-b-divisor is toroidal with respect to some toroidal structure.
+So, toroidal Weil $\R$-b-divisors are in between Cartier and Weil $\R$-b-divisors. \end{rmk} \begin{df} A Cartier $\R$-b-divisor is called \emph{nef} if it is nef in any modification of $X$ where it is determined, and a Weil $\R$-b-divisor is called \emph{nef} if it belongs to the closure (with respect to the weak topology) of the space of nef Cartier $\R$-b-divisors. \end{df} The following is a recent result by Dang and Favre: \begin{thm}[{\cite[Theorem A]{Da-Fa20}}] Any nef Weil $\R$-b-divisor is the limit of a decreasing sequence of nef Cartier $\R$-b-divisors. \end{thm} \begin{rmk} If moreover the nef Weil $\R$-b-divisor is toroidal then by \cite[Lemma 5.9]{BoteroBurgos} the sequence can be taken to consist of toroidal nef Cartier $\R$-b-divisors (with respect to the same toroidal structure). \end{rmk} \begin{rmk} Using any approximating decreasing sequence of nef Cartier $\R$-b-divisors, each nef Weil $\R$-b-divisor $\D$ on $X$ has a well-defined degree $\D^d$ in $\R_{\ge 0}$; see \cite[Theorem~3.2]{Da-Fa20}. \end{rmk}